cmazakas/foxy/docs/reference/session.md

 All members are public so that users can make powerful and flexible abstractions without the library becoming a hindrance.

-The `basic_session` contains the `foxy::basic_multi_stream` so that it can act as a dual-stream type supporting both plain and encrypted data.
-It also contains a user-specified buffer for use during parsing operations as well as a timer that it uses to determine when an operation should end.
+The `basic_session` contains the [`foxy::basic_multi_stream`](./multi_stream.md#foxybasic_multi_stream)
+so that it can act as a dual-stream type supporting both plain and encrypted data.
+It also contains a user-specified buffer for use during parsing operations along with a timer that it uses to determine when an operation should end.

-The `basic_session` is configurable via its `foxy::session_opts`.
+The `basic_session` is configurable via its [`opts`](./session_opts.md#foxysession_opts) member.
 Currently, only adjusting the timeouts has any direct effect.
-Mutating the nested SSL context may result in an inconsistent state of the session and is undefined by the library.
+The client session, for example, will only use the nested SSL context during its constructor and nowhere else.
+The server session will only access the nested SSL context during its [`async_handshake`](./server_session.md#async_handshake) function.

 This class is used primarily for reading and writing HTTP/1.x messages.